bluealloy/revm/documentation/src/crates/revm/handler.md

     At the end of every transaction beneficiary needs to be rewarded with the fee.

-* main_return
+* output

     It returns the changes state and the result of the execution.

-### ExecutionLoopHandler

-Consist of the function that handles the call stack and the first loop.
-They are called in the following order:

-TODO

-### InstructionTable

-Is a list of 256 function pointers that are used to execute instructions.
-They have two types, first is simple function that is faster and second is BoxedInstraction that has a small performance penalty but allows to capture the data.
-Look at the Interpreter documentation for more information.
+* end

+    It will be called always as the last function of the handler.